-If you have a child in your classroom with severe food allergies, the following steps will be taken: • Review health records as submitted by parents and physician with our school nurse. • Students should be included in regular school activities and not excluded based on their allergy.
+If you have a child in your classroom with severe food allergies, the following steps will be taken:

-- 30 - - Discuss field trips with parents to decide appropriate strategies for managing the food allergy. - Alert parents in your classroom through email and blog posts of the food allergy (without identifying the child) so that parents are aware of the need to refrain from sending treats that contain that food.
+- Review health records as submitted by parents and physician with our school nurse.
+Teachers will sign off once the school nurse has reviewed all student health concerns to ensure both parties have reviewed health concerns. - Students should be included in regular school activities and not excluded based on their allergy. - Discuss field trips with parents to decide appropriate strategies for managing the food allergy. - Notify the school nurse about any upcoming field trips and ensure there are no medications that should be picked up from the office prior to leaving for the field trip. - Alert parents in your classroom through email and blog posts of the food allergy (without identifying the child) so that parents are aware of the need to refrain from sending treats that contain that food.